studiosimpatico/.github/profile/README.md

 - **building** a customizable WordPress admin experience with flexibility, accessibility, and personalization
 - **exploring** how to easily migrate *one* page between environments in a non-Gutenberg environment
 - **creating** an easy-to-use starter WordPress theme with modularity at its core
-- **thinking** about building in Gutenberg versus ACF and the balancing act of modular/block-based page creation and editing
+- **thinking** about building in Gutenberg versus the "classic" editor + ACF, and the balancing act of modular/block-based page creation and editing
 - **developing** blazingly fast and simple-to-use JavaScript add-ons for animations & interactions using modern web APIs

 ---